micahdougall/ai/coursework1/README.md

 <span style="color:cyan">store -> </span><span style="color:magenta">(player sword shed)</span></br>
 <span style="color:cyan">store -> </span><span style="color:magenta">(player hammer shed)</span></br></br>

+Solver responses from program executions are saved to [resources/responses/](resources/responses/).
+In case of failed requests, a cached version or each response is saved to [resources/local/](resources/local).

 *In the case of the `-s` arg not being passed, SolverResponse reads from the local file and generates the action output.*

 ### Parser

-The author has made the (questionable) decision to attempt to create a manual parser for PDDL domain and problem files which can be seen in [src/planner/parser](src/planner/parser).
+The author has made the (questionable) decision to attempt to create a manual parser for PDDL domain and problem files which can be seen in [src/planner/parser/](src/planner/parser/).

 The parser maps the actions, types and predicates contained in the specified domain-problem into useable complex object types, and implicitly allows for a simple validation by virtue of requiring certain types.